goatcorp/faq/plugin_submission.md

 <em>What a plugin approval team member sees when they are being called in to review a change to a plugin.</em>

 ## Caveat Emptor
-While this is all fine - and it has been working very well for us, without any incidents - all of this work is done by volunteers, and they might miss or overlook things.
+While this is all fine - and it has been working pretty well for us, without any incidents - all of this work is done by volunteers, and they might miss or overlook things.
 We can't and don't want to give you a 100% guarantee that things will always be fine, but we think that we can give you a pretty good assurance that they will be.

 It's up to you to decide who you trust!